Best Way to Study for the MCAT®

 Phase 1: Foundation Building — Content Review

 Start by reviewing all MCAT subjects: General Chemistry, Organic Chemistry, Biology, Biochemistry, Physics, Psychology, Sociology, and CARS.
-Use the best MCAT study guide to build a strong knowledge base.
-Prioritize high-yield topics and actively recall key concepts with flashcards and summary sheets.
+Choose quality MCAT prep books and video lessons to build a strong knowledge base.
+Prioritize high-yield topics and actively recall key concepts with spaced repetition flashcards and digital notebooks.

-Phase 2: Applied Practice – Question Drills & Weak Areas
+Phase 2: Applied Practice — Question Drills & Error Review

 Phase 3: Timing & Strategy — Realistic Practice

 At this stage, timing becomes your top priority.
-Simulate real test conditions using timed sections:
+Simulate real test conditions using a QBank with the exam interface and timed sections:

 • Science sections: 59 questions in 95 minutes